 How many types of free kicks are there?

-There are two types of free-kicks in soccer: direct free kicks and indirect free kicks.
-The referee decides if it’s a direct free kick or indirect free kick based on the foul a player makes.
+There are two types of free kicks in soccer: direct free kicks and indirect free kicks.
+Based on the player’s foul, the referee decides if it’s a direct or indirect free kick.

 What’s the difference between a direct and indirect kick?